bohendo/blog-content/crypto/flash-loan.md

  4. **The Dump**: They sell all 112 borrows wBTC at the newly pumped price yielding 6.8k ETH.
  5. **Payback**: They buy back 112 wBTC at the newly deflated price for 4.3k ETH, repay their collateralized loan to unlock & withdraw their 5.5k Eth deposit, and then repay their 10k ETH flash loan with a healthy chunk of 1.2k ETH leftover as profit.

-**Still TL;DR: somebody borrowed $2.6 million dollars and used it to manipulate a few small markets, generating $355,880 in profit.**
+**Still TL;DR: somebody borrowed $2.6 million dollars and used it to manipulate a few small markets,  $355,880 in profit.**

 If you're familiar w how financial markets operate, then this isn't exactly unheard of.
 Or even that unusual.
 Very wealthy people have been profiting off of market manipulation for as long as there have been markets.
 But a handful of things make *this* situation unique.